You too can get involved...

 arts anthology series on CBS, ABC & NBC, was the host of

-The broadcasts were funded by Mobil Oil Company at times
+At times the broadcasts were underwritten by Mobil Oil

 aka: "Exxon-Mobil Masterpiece Theatre"]

-food and wine; he was a ballet, opera and stage composer who
+loved good food and wine; He was a writer of ballet, opera and incidental

-was employed at one point by the Duchesse du Maine, whose
+At one point in his career he was employed by the Duchesse du Maine,

-celebrated "Grandes Nuits de Sceaux" at her chateau near Paris,
+whose celebrated "Grandes Nuits de Sceaux" at her chateau near Paris

 were famous parties which included theatrical events and concerts;